Table of contents

 To read RFID the device must have an antenna (for passive RFID-tags) and a reader.
 Some RFID readers only read RFID, but there are also several options on the market combining RFID-readers with a laser or imager to scan 1D and 2D barcodes.

 Regardless of what reading technique you need and what formats you will scan; you will find barcode readers in all shapes and sizes.
 You can think about the scanner as two components.
 One component that reads the barcode and one that shows you the interface on a display.
 In some case those components are combined into one device, such as mobile computers, which both reads the barcode, process the information and display the application (such as Ongoing WMS scanning interface).
-In other cases, you have to combine a device for reading the barcode with a device showing the interface.
+In other cases, you must combine a device for reading the barcode with a device showing the interface.
 An example of this is a Bluetooth scanner connected to a computer, tablet or phone.

 When selecting the design, you should consider what requirements you have in your goods flows.
 A mobile computer might be suitable for a pallet flow, whereas a ring scanner combined with a mobile phone might be a better option if you are picking with a picking cart and need your hands free for picking goods.

-Each type device can be equipped with any technology for reading the barcodes and be able to read different formats.
+Each type of device can be equipped with any technology for reading the barcodes and be able to read different formats.
 The named brands and models are devices we, or our customers, have tested.
 There might be others which are just as suitable.

 Tablets and mobile computers